 With respect to truth-value, this means that a moral judgment such as ‘Polygamy is morally wrong’ may be true relative to one society, but false relative to another.
 It is not true, or false, simply speaking.
 Likewise, with respect to justification, this judgment may be justified in one society, but not another.
 Taken in one way, this last point is uncontroversial: The people in one society may have different evidence available to them than the people in the other society.
 But proponents of MMR usually have something stronger and more provocative in mind: That the standards of justification in the two societies may differ from one another and that there is no rational basis for resolving these differences.
 This is why the justification of moral judgments is relative rather than absolute.

+In recent years, there has been a proliferation of different formulations of relativism (for discussion of some of these, see Krausz 2011 and López de Sa 2011).
 It is important to note several distinctions that may be made in formulating different metaethical relativist positions.
-First, it is sometimes said that the truth or justification of moral judgments may be relative to an individual person as well as a group of persons.
+First, a distinction is sometimes drawn between content relativism, the view that sentences may have different contents (meanings) in different frameworks, and truth relativism, the view that sentences have the same content in different frameworks, but their truth-value may vary across these frameworks (for a discussion of this distinction in terms of moral relativism, see Prinz 2007: 180-3).
+In the discussions that follow, truth relativism is ordinarily assumed.
+Second, it is sometimes said that the truth or justification of moral judgments may be relative to an individual person as well as a group of persons.
 In this article, the latter will be assumed, as in the definition of MMR, unless otherwise noted.
-Second, that to which truth or justification is relative may be the persons making the moral judgments or the persons about whom the judgments are made.
+Third, that to which truth or justification is relative may be the persons making the moral judgments or the persons about whom the judgments are made.
 These are sometimes called appraiser and agent relativism respectively.
 Appraiser relativism suggests that we do or should make moral judgments on the basis of our own standards, while agent relativism implies that the relevant standards are those of the persons we are judging (of course, in some cases these may coincide).
 Appraiser relativism is the more common position, and it will usually be assumed in the discussion that follows.
 Finally, MMR may be offered as the best explanation of what people already believe, or it may be put forward as a position people ought to accept regardless of what they now believe.
 There will be occasion to discuss both claims below, though the latter is probably the more common one.

 Metaethical moral relativist positions are typically contrasted with moral objectivism.
 Let us say that moral objectivism maintains that moral judgments are ordinarily true or false in an absolute or universal sense, that some of them are true, and that people sometimes are justified in accepting true moral judgments (and rejecting false ones) on the basis of evidence available to any reasonable and well-informed person.
 There are different ways of challenging moral objectivism.
 Moral skepticism says that we are never justified in accepting or rejecting moral judgments.
 Other views—variously called moral non-cognitivism, expressivism, anti-realism, nihilism, etc.—contend that moral judgments lack truth-value, at least beyond the truth-value implied by the minimalist claim that to assert that S is true is simply to assert S (a related view, the error theory, claims that moral judgments are always false).
 MMR is often distinguished from all of these views: Instead of denying truth-value or justification, it affirms relative forms of these.
 However, metaethical moral relativist views are sometimes regarded as connected with positions that say moral judgments lack truth-value, since the relativist views contend that moral judgments lack truth-value in an absolute or universal sense.
 This is sometimes simply a question of terminology, but not always.
 If it is said that moral judgments lack truth-value (beyond the claim of minimalism), then there cannot be relative truth-value in the sense that moral relativists usually intend (though it might be contended that there is a sense in which there could still be justification).
 As will be seen below, there is a debate about the relationship between MMR and non-cognitivist or expressivist positions.